turtlesec-no/turtlesec-no.github.io/working.md

 # Working for TurtleSec (Page is in progress)

 This page is a work in progress.
-It is quite long, but it is important to be transparent about how it is to work for TurtleSec.
-Better navigation on the page will come soon.
+It is quite long, but it is important for us to be transparent about how it is to work for TurtleSec.
+(Better navigation on the page will come soon)

 ## TurtleSec

-TurtleSec is a small firm that provides contracting, consulting and training services in the intersection of programming and security.
+TurtleSec is a small firm that provides contracting, consulting and training services in the area of programming and security.

 ### Culture

-Our company should be a good place to work and provide the foundation, safety and stability for a good life for all our employees.
+We want our company to be a good place to work and provide the foundation, safety and stability for a good life for all our employees.
 We are professionals who like to learn and do quality work.
 But life is more than work, and our primary duty is to our employees and their families.

 ### What do we do?

 Most of our income comes from contracting work (often called consulting in Norway) for clients.
 The contracts are often regular software development contracts, but we also bring with us our secondary skill-set in security and try to use that to improve our clients security posture.
 We are focused on programming in a DevOps oriented organisation.
-Each contract is generally around 3-6 months and are often extended to a year or multiple years.
-A TurtleSec employee will have a lot of influence on which type of contracting work you would like to do, for which client and the duration you want to stay there.
+Each contract is generally around 6-12 months and are often extended.
+As a TurtleSec employee you will have a lot of influence on which type of contracting work you would like to do, for which client and the duration you want to stay there.

 We also do trainings and workshops primarily in the area of secure programming and culture.